Your Privacy

 • People

-A Day in the Life of Zach Showalter
+A Day in the Life of Nadean Ali, UX Design Consultant

 Ever wondered what a day in the life of one of our consultants looks like?
 This series dives into the details!
-Today, we’re spotlighting Zach Showalter, a Senior Data Consultant based in Richmond, VA.
-Here’s a glimpse into his typical day.
-Morning I typically start my mornings with a cup of coffee—I’m not much […]
+Today, we’re spotlighting Nadean Ali, a UX Design Consultant based in Atlanta.
+Here’s a glimpse into her typical day.
+Morning I’m an early bird, so I usually start my day with a warm cup of tea, […]